tanaikech/File_Picker_using_Google_Apps_Script_and_Javascript_without_3rd_party/README.md

 In this sample script, by using the comment line of `// DriveApp.getFiles()`, the scope of `https://www.googleapis.com/auth/drive.readonly` is automatically added.

 When you want to use the minimum required scope, you can use this script with the scopes of `https://www.googleapis.com/auth/drive.metadata.readonly` and `https://www.googleapis.com/auth/script.external_request`.
+Of course, if you want to use the methods using other scopes, please add them.

 ---